Axway-API-Management-Plus/apigateway-openlogging-elk/nodemanager/README.md

 ![Connect to ES API](../imgs/connect-to-elasticsearch-api.png)

 ### Is not implemented
-Is not implemented is a `Compare attribute` filter configured like so:
+If a certain protocol, such as `Directory`for instance, is not implemented API-Builder will return a 501 to indicate the request should be handled by the OPSDB.
+The `Compare attribute` filter configured like so:
 ![Is not implemented](../imgs/is_not_implemented.png)